tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 26 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker, Drikod]
 ---

+## Timeline

+- (DR:: 1748-05-23), evening: Reach Karawa.
+Speak with centaur patrols.
+Meet Drikod.
+Hear story of Cintra and Shakun's Heart from apologetic and floundering Candrosa.
+- (DR:: 1748-05-24): Gather supplies in Karawa
+- (DR:: 1748-05-24), dusk: Ritual of Shakun's Initiation.
+Seeker notices the mesa is crumbling.
+Attacked by shadows at conclusion of initiation ritual.
+### Mirror of the Past
+ - (DR:: 1748-05-23): See a vision of broken glassware from Kharsan: [[Kharsan Broken Glassware Vision]] (recharge:: mirror)
+## Narrative

 We begin as [[Delwath]], [[Wellby]], [[Kenzo]], and [[Seeker]] approach [[Karawa]] from the south road as the sun begins to sink in the sky, after five days of travel across the desert from [[Pava and Avaras' House]] to the east.
 As they approach [[Karawa]], a patrol of [[Centaurs|centaurs]] and Dunmari intercept them, glad to see the party return safe from the desert. [[Candrosa]] would urgently like to speak with them, and so the party follows into [[Karawa]].

 The situation in [[Karawa]] is grim.
 There have been several more attacks, from undead skeletal gnolls, from wild beasts, from ankhegs, and more [[Centaurs|centaurs]] and [[Dunmar|Dunmari]] have died.
 What’s more, the messenger send to the Samraat court in [[Nayahar]] has finally returned with the news that the ruler of [[Dunmar]], the Samraat [[Nayan Karnas]], will not commit imperial troops to defend [[Karawa]], and will only commit to a defense of the river [[Hara]], near the city of [[Tokra]].
 What’s more, [[Seeker]] notes that the mesa around the [[Temple of Shakun]] seems to be crumbling.